m-rosenbaum/m-rosenbaum/README.md

 ### About me

 I'm Michael Rosenbaum, a current Masters student at the University of Chicago, studying [Computer Science and Public Policy](https://capp.uchicago.edu/).
-My professional experience is primarily in evaluating of social benefit programs and advising nonprofits/governments in monitoring and evaluation.
+My professional experience is primarily in evaluating social benefit programs and advising nonprofits/governments in monitoring and evaluation.
 Formally at Innovations for Poverty Action and the Behavioral Insights Team.

 For more information, please reach out over [email](mailto:michaelr526@gmail.com) or through [LinkedIn](https://www.linkedin.com/in/michael-rosenbaum-407523124/).